Vidiots (store): Re-opening

 During its interim years without a physical location, the Vidiots Foundation partnered with other existing independent theaters to maintain its organization.
 The foundation collaborated on programming with Bootleg Theater, Alamo Drafthouse, UCLA Film & Television Archive, Rooftop Cinema Club and the Theatre at the Ace Hotel.

 In 2020, Vidiots began a fundraising campaign to raise money for its storefront reopening.

-In 2021, Play-PerView staged a presentation of Bill Corbett's play, The Medievalists, starring Jason Ritter, Paget Brewster, James Urbaniak, and Rea Seehorn, proceeds for which went to Vidiots.
+In 2021, Play-PerView staged a presentation of Bill Corbett's play, The Medievalists, starring Jason Ritter, Paget Brewster, James Urbaniak, and Rhea Seehorn, proceeds for which went to Vidiots.
 The Vidiots foundation received the 2021-2022 Hollywood Foreign Press Association Grant for promoting "cultural exchange through film."
 The foundation also received a National Association of Theatre Owners grant in 2022 and partnered with A24 in auctions, benefits for which went to the Vidiots' campaign.

 Vidiots re-opened its doors in 2022 at a new location, the former Eagle Theater in Eagle Rock, Los Angeles.
 Vidiots resumed its full program of screenings of repertory titles and cult favorites.
 The Vidiots storefront operates in the space, where the original collection of rental videos is maintained.